 The problem of derelict fishing gears and their impact on the marine environment is dealt with by many projects and studies worldwide.
-A detailed review of global initiatives aimed at retrieving fishing gears, as well as at elaborating effective and economically efficient recycling systems can be found, among others, on the website of the MARE Foundation.
+A detailed review of global initiatives aimed at retrieving fishing gears, as well as at elaborating effective and economically efficient recycling systems can be found, among others on the website of the MARE Foundation.
 These initiatives should be followed and the best practices resulting from them should be further applied.
 Poland, the unquestionable leader in this matter, should actively participate in the discussions held at international level.
 The measures worked out during the projects carried out in Poland could be implemented in other regions of the world and contribute to minimising the impact of derelict fishing gear on the environment.

-First documented activities focused on the retrieval of derelict fishing gears were carried out in the Polish waters of the Baltic in 2004 by the Sea Fisheries Institute (now the National Marine Fisheries Research Institute), using a research vessel Baltica58.
-First activities aimed at cleaning the shipwrecks in the Polish waters were undertaken by Our Earth Foundation and the Maritime Academy in Szczecin.
-In 2007, during the action conducted from the ship of the Maritime Academy, the Navigator XXI, the divers retrieved derelict gears from the Memel shipwreck.
+First documented activities focused on the retrieval of derelict fishing gears were carried out in the Polish waters of the Baltic in 2004 by the Sea Fisheries Institute (now the National Marine Fisheries Research Institute), using a research vessel Baltica.58 First activities aimed at cleaning the shipwrecks in the Polish waters were undertaken by Our Earth Foundation and the Maritime Academy in Szczecin.
+In 2007, during the action conducted from the vessel of the Maritime Academy, the Navigator XXI, in the Pomeranian Bay, the divers retrieved derelict gears from the Memel shipwreck.

 The above-mentioned activities were the basis for further, large-scale projects related to this problem.
 In the framework of projects carried out in 2011-2013 in co--operation with fishermen and non-governmental organisations, methodology for effective retrieval of derelict fishing gears was elaborated.
+The projects have contributed significantly to changing the fishermen's perception of effective protection of the Baltic and internal waters.

+However, it should be noted that the above mentioned projects were only carried out in the open waters of the Baltic, far from the coast and outside of the protected areas.
+In addition, the operations carried out in 2011-2013 were executed by vessels above 12 metres.
+The current project, implemented under Priority 1.4.1 of the Operational Programme Fisheries and Sea is the first such initiative, which covers areas with the highest probability of finding derelict gillnets, i.e. the internal waters, including the Pomeranian Bay (Zachodniopomorskie Voivodship).

-The projects have contributed significantly to changing the fishermen's perception of effective protection of the Baltic ecosystem.
-The co-operation between fishermen and non--governmental organisations active in the area of environmental protection clearly demonstrated that the so-far applied policy with regard to compensations for temporary cessation of fishing activities to protect commercially exploited species requires a revision.
-The decision-makers, as well as the fishermen decided that during the closed seasons, instead of cessation of fishery, the potential of fishermen, both technical, practical and intellectual, should be used to improve the state of the marine environment.
-It was also concluded that such solution will help to reduce the exodus of qualified personnel from the fisheries sector and will contribute to diversifying the sources of income.
-Consequently, following this proposed amendment from passive to active protection of the environment, several provisions were included in the Operational Programme "Fisheries and Sea" for the years 2014-2020 with a view to implement activities aimed at improving the state of the marine environment, jointly by fishermen's organisations and NGOs.
+Apart from the undoubted positive impact on the environment, the above-mentioned measures had also a positive socio-economic effect.
+Following an analysis of all conducted actions, it was concluded that replacing a total ban on the fishing operations during the protected seasons with an active participation of fishermen in measures undertaken to protect the Baltic ecosystem, has helped to reduce the exodus of qualified personnel from the fisheries sector and has contributed to income diversification.
+Consequently, following this proposed amendment from passive to active protection of the environment, several provisions were included in the Operational Programme "Fisheries and Sea" for the years 2014 - 2020 at the demand of fishermen and NGOs, with a view to implement activities aimed at improving the state of the marine environment, jointly by fishermen's organisations and NGOs, including sustainable management of such species as the cormorant and the grey seal.